 BPI’s lowest balance transfer rate of less than 1% is available on the 36-month installment option.
 If you want to pay off your transferred balance sooner, you may choose from 6, 12, 18, and 24 installment terms—all of which come with 1% interest.

 If you’re looking for the best BPI balance transfer credit card, consider the Edge Mastercard that charges a low annual fee and earns rewards points.

 Currently, only Security Bank offers a 0% balance transfer rate.
 New cardholders who applied for any Security Bank credit card (except for Cashback and Click cards) online can avail of this lowest balance transfer rate.

 The 0% introductory rate is valid for 60 days from card approval date.
-After the two interest-free months, the balance transfer rate (which starts at 1.91%) applies to the rest of your monthly payments during your chosen term.
+After the two interest-free months, the balance transfer rate applies to the rest of your monthly payments during your chosen term.

 To maximize savings on your credit card bill, get the Classic Rewards Mastercard.
 It has the lowest annual fee among Security Bank cards while earning points fast.

-The balance transfer application process varies per bank, but here’s the general procedure to give you an idea.
+The application process for balance credit cards in the Philippines varies per bank, but here’s the general procedure to give you an idea.